Smart bran asks what the research says about this byproduct of refining wheat.

 Weevils will attack that 100 percent whole wheat; they relish the germ where all the vitamins and minerals are stored.
 The only sensible solution is to keep a freezer dedicated to your natural whole grains.
 Because it is only occasionally opened, we power it only during the day when the sun is providing free energy.
 Refrigeration using solar power is not rocket science.

-Alternatively it must be poisoned with phostoxin, or some similar toxic substance, or your supplier must freeze it; even in the fridge it seems to be fine.
+Alternatively it must be poisoned with phostoxin, or some similar noxious substance; or your supplier must freeze it for two weeks; even in the fridge it seems to be fine.

 Look for the 100% sign when buying bread; otherwise you should add smart bran to your diet.

-On the other hand because it is only ground and not processed, it is far less work for the miller; but he cannot then sell the best part, the germ, to vitamin companies and pig farmers.
+On the other hand because it is only ground and not processed, it is far less work for the miller; but he cannot then sell the best parts, the germ and bran, to vitamin companies and pig farmers.

 You are not likely to have visited Ludlow in England, but at this little bakery, some seventy years old I believe, still run by the same family, I found the most delicious 100% wholemeal bread.
 The chiropractor was pleased; I have never seen a shop like this in South Africa, though they abound in Holland.

-This nutritious lunch, full of both soluble fibre from the greens and insoluble from your 100 percent whole wheat bread will supply virtually your total needs for the day.
+This nutritious lunch, full of both forms of fibre from the greens and your 100 percent wholewheat bread will supply virtually your total needs for the day.
 Why add extra smart bran?
 Chiropractic stands for letting your food be your medicine.

-Making your own pesto incidentally is a dream; add avocado, orange peppers, half an egg and you have the perfect meal.
+Making your own pesto incidentally is a dream; add avocado, orange peppers and half an egg.
+It's the perfect meal.

 Should you slip a disc, constipation is a huge problem; bearing down on the toilet becomes very painful and aggravates the condition.
 Chiropractic help recommends a diet high in fibre not just to ease your colon but to improve your overall well-being.

-The Banting diet, also known as that of paleo, with some important differences, requires a near zero carbohydrate menu; that means no grains and of course no smart bran either.
+The Banting diet, not dissimilar to paleo, with some important differences, requires a near zero carbohydrate menu; that means no wholegrains so of course no smart bran either.

-It remains to be seen whether the Banting diet, restricting all grains including the bran, increases the incidence of colon disease.
+It remains to be seen whether the Banting diet, restricting all grains including the bran, increases the prevalence of colon disease.

-Rather we recommend the Banting diet modified; it does not exclude the nutritious, low GI carbohydrate and legumes.
+Rather we recommend the Banting diet modified; it does not exclude the nutritious, low GI starches and legumes.
+We should all give up refined grains for ever in any case.

-By limiting the lignans in 100 percent whole wheat from the diet, whether by diets prohibiting all carbohydrates, or lax laws that allow food companies to mislead the public into believing that are eating truly whole grains, we are de facto promoting breast and colorectal tumours.
+By limiting the lignans in 100 percent wholewheat by diets prohibiting all carbohydrates we are de-facto promoting breast and colorectal tumours.
+Lax laws that allow food companies to mislead the public into believing that are eating truly whole grains have the same result.

 Is it any wonder that the United States has the highest rate of breast CA in the world?